Petar Drapšin: Death

 Details surrounding Drapšin's untimely death are uncertain.
 There are contradictory accounts about his death on 2 November 1945.
 The official version attributes the cause of death to an accidentally discharged pistol.
 Other stories tell about Drapšin being criticised at a party meeting and committing suicide afterwards.

-In his book, Skoko describes Drapšin as a "psychologically unstable person whose condition bordered on complete insanity".
+The author and former Partisan Sava Skoko described Drapšin as a "psychologically unstable person whose condition bordered on complete insanity".
 Skoko also disputes the official communist version of Drapšin's death and claims that he committed suicide.

 In 1953, he posthumously received the honour of the People's Hero of Yugoslavia.